Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 ### UOS/Deepin Installation ([Unofficial](#about-unofficial-builds))
 UOS/Deepin 20 or newer is required.

-* First, make sure you have everything up-to-date.
+* First, make sure apt has access to the latest versions of packages.

    ```bash
    sudo apt-get update